Cray-HPE/docs-csm/operations/validate_csm_health.md

         ncn# velero backup delete <backup> --confirm
         ```

-- Verify spire-agent is enabled and running
+- Verify that `spire-agent` is enabled and running.
   - The `spire-agent` service may fail to start on Kubernetes NCNs (all worker nodes and master nodes), logging errors
     (via `journalctl`) similar to "join token does not exist or has already been used" or the last logs containing multiple lines
     of `systemd[1]: spire-agent.service: Start request repeated too quickly.`.
 Deleting the `request-ncn-join-token` daemonset pod